 Run through all of the SAT skills

 Most of these abilities can be enhanced with practice, so keep them in mind when you’re getting ready for your SAT.
 That’s particularly true for reading the directions and handling your time… master those and you’ll see a tangible increase in your scores.

 When it comes to taking an examination, you always want to try to do your finest.
 The same can be said for the SAT.
 The SAT is a significant part of your college application procedure.
 You want to attain the highest score that you conceivably can.
 But for you to do well on the SAT, you need to primarily understand how precisely the SAT is scored.

 How is the SAT Scored?

-The SAT exam is fragmented down into two units.
-These sections consist of Evidence-Based Reading and Writing and Math.
+The SAT exam is fragmented into two units.
+These sections consist of Evidence-Based Reading Writing and Maths.
 The Evidence-Based Reading and Writing section includes reading passages and English grammar and usage problems.
 The Math section contains arithmetic, algebra 1 and 2, geometry, and trigonometry.

 SAT Exam Secrets Study Guide